Blog > Product > GoLinks: What Internal Short Links Can Do for Your Team

 Similarly, if go/guidelines links to your brand guidelines in a Google Doc, then anyone outside of your content team likely won’t have the Google Doc permission to edit it, but they will be able to view it.

-Should my company use go links?
+Should my company use internal short links?

 Share this article